-In other words, the performance of the promisor and the promise made both are at the same time, this is known as Present Consideration.
+In other words, the performance of the promisor and the promise made is at the same time, this is known as Present Consideration.

 Example: A goes to the stationery shop and buys a pen and pays Rs.
 10/.

 In the above example, buying a pen and getting Rs.
-10, both the action occurred at the same time.
+10, both actions occurred at the same time.
 This is a present consideration.

 3. Future Consideration